From Magic State Distillation to Dynamical Systems: Acknowledgment

 \section{Acknowledgment}

 We thank Yuanchen Zhao and Johannes Borregaard for insightful discussion and Mark Howard for kind encouragement.
 We thank Pei-Kai Tsai for valuable comments on the manuscript.
-This work was supported by National Natural Science Foundation of China (Grants No. 92365111) and Beijing Natural Science Foundation (No. Z220002)
+We thank the anonymous reviewer for various comments that greatly improved the quality of the manuscript.
+This work was supported by National Natural Science Foundation of China (Grants No. 92365111), Shanghai Municipal Science and Technology (Grant No. 25LZ2600200) and Beijing Natural Science Foundation (No. Z220002)